nelsonjchen/c3-faux-touch-keyboard/README.md

 * No wireless.
 * A link to a sketchy file hosting site for configuration software, "email us for software" call to action, or even **no** instruction
 * Has a black or white variant.
 Color doesn't matter, choose your preference.
+* Tends to come with red switches

 These will usually guarantee you get a keyboard with the `CH552G` microcontroller present in the manner we need.

+#### Optional Customizations

+It is a mechanical keyboard!
+You can replace the stock red switches with whatever you like along with the keycaps.
+Tactile switch replacement is popular.
+Keycaps/Switches are also sold on Amazon, AliExpress, and wherever you want to buy them.
+You might spend more on switches and keycaps than the keyboard.

 ### Male USB-C to Female USB-A cable